james-howard/AWDLControl/README.md

 #  AWDL Control

-Apple Wireless Direct Link (AWDL) is a technology built in to macOS that supports AirDrop and Continuity features.
+Apple Wireless Direct Link (AWDL) is a technology built in to macOS and iOS that supports AirDrop and Continuity features.

-AWDL can cause lag spikes when playing online multiplayer games or when game streaming over WiFi.
+AWDL can cause network lag spikes when playing online multiplayer games or when game streaming over WiFi.
 These spikes can be caused by background activity on your Mac, or they can even be caused by other nearby Apple devices!

 AWDL Control can automatically disables AWDL when the active application is a game, and then automatically bring it back up when you quit the game or switch back to your desktop.
 This preserves the useful Apple ecosystem functionality that AWDL provides, while preventing network lag spikes in game when you don't need AirDrop or related features.